 The straps can be confusing.
 Perhaps the straps could be color coded so that it would be easier to identify which straps go where.
 This might compromise the overall aesthetic of the bag though.
 The product labels were of some help, so it could be a good idea to always keep the labels handy.
 After our Banaue-Sagada trip, I had to practice clipping the straps on and off several times at home before they became second nature.

-1 pair for the compression sack (not seen), 2 pairs for the front pouch
+Harness straps: 1 pair attaches to your handlebars, 1 pair for the compression sack (not seen), 2 pairs for the front pouch |

-Cris-cross the straps through the seat rails for extra-extra compression!
+Make sure your seat rails are long enough.
+Cris-cross the straps through the seat rails for extra-extra compression! |

 Advantages: